osmcode/pyosmium/docs/user_manual/06-Writing-Data.md

 delete the files before instantiating a writer or use the parameter `overwrite=true`.

+All writers are [context managers](https://docs.python.org/3/reference/datamodel.html#context-managers) and to ensure that the file is properly closed in the end, the recommended  way to use them is in a with statement:

+!!! example
+    ```python
+    with osmium.SimpleWriter('my_extra_data.osm.pbf') as writer:
+        # do stuff here
+    ```

+When not used inside a with block, then don't forget to call the `close()` function explicitly to close the writer.

 Once a writer is instantiated, one of the `add*` functions can be used to add an OSM object to the file.
 You can either use one of the `add_node/way/relation` functions to force writing a specific type of